intellij-elm/intellij-elm/docs/index.md

 ### Quick Docs

 Press Ctrl-J to display the documentation for a function, type, etc. It even works with doc comments within your own code.
+(Note: depending on your platform, the keyboard shortcut might be Ctrl-Q or F1)

 <video controls>
     <source src="assets/quick_docs.mp4" type="video/mp4">